 Objective 3: Network Intrusion

-A phishing attack can be used to breach enterprise networks to achieve bigger objectives, such as ransomware infection and data theft.
-In fact, phishing attacks are one of the most common ways threat actors gain initial access to enterprise networks.
+Phishing attacks can be used to breach enterprise networks to achieve bigger objectives, such as ransomware infection and data theft.
+In fact, they are one of the most common ways bad actors gain initial access to enterprise networks.
 According to the Cisco 2021 Cybersecurity Threat Trends report, 90% of data breaches involve phishing.
-Phishing attacks achieve network infiltration in two main ways.
+It can achieve network infiltration in two main ways:

 Phishing attack: phishing email credentials theft